informalsystems/vdd/blockchain/blockchain.md

 ### Validation

 *Remark:* The following formalizes block validation.
-If I know one of them is from the blockchain, then the other one is not.
+If validations fails, and I know one of the blocks is from the blockchain, then the other one is not.

 #### **[TMBC-SEQ-VAL-BC]**: